L-Villa/Moon-Web-Dev-Agency/README.md

 # Moon Web Dev Agency

-This website was designed for a mock web dev agency.
-The goal of this project was to practice creating custom JavaScript interactions.
-All animations and interactions were created using GSAP.
+Moon is the name of a fictitious web development agency.
+This project's goal was to develop a website that showcased elegant transitions between the various pages, achieved with the help of the GreenSock Animation Platform (GSAP).
 This project has a [demo](https://luisvilla.xyz/projects/moon/demo) on my personal website.

 Visit my [personal website](https://luisvilla.xyz) if you'd like to see more of my projects.